FlyingHat404/TokCom/README.md

 # Token Communication-Driven Multimodal Large Models in Resource-Constrained Multiuser Networks

-  The code implementation of our propose **token communication** paradigm for distributed multimodal large model deployment.
-By performing **cross-modal alignment** and **task-oriented fine-tuning**, out method enables efficient, task-oriented token transmission.
+  The code implementation of our propose token communication paradigm for distributed multimodal large model deployment.
+By performing cross-modal alignment and task-oriented fine-tuning, out method enables efficient, task-oriented token transmission.

-  Moreover, you can also simply view it as a fine-tuning implementation of a multimodal large model.
-We unify the visual, audio, and textual modality data into the same latent space and input it to the foundation model to perform an audio-visual question answering task.
+  Moreover, **you can also simply view it as a fine-tuning implementation of a multimodal large model.** We unify the visual, audio, and textual modality data into the same latent space and input it to the foundation model to perform an audio-visual question answering task.

-  The simple and straightforward implementation is suitable to be taken as a baseline :)
+  ⭐ **The simple and straightforward implementation is suitable to be taken as a baseline** :)

 ---